 Pivotal moments in the therapy room; which equate to life never being quite the same again, happen because we cannot undo what we discover about ourselves and understanding ourselves means we can begin to consider the possibility of emotional growth and healing.

-In addition to my private practise I also work at the Help Service which is a free counselling service offered exclusively to all NHS staff at Brighton and the surrounding areas.
+In addition to my private practise I have also worked at the Help Service which is a free counselling service offered exclusively to all NHS staff at Brighton and the surrounding areas.
 I have also worked at Change, Grow, Live (CGL) providing counselling to service users who are striving to manage/reduce their drug or alcohol addiction.